StuartMac111/FlowTask/replit.md

 ## Data Flow

 1. **Authentication**: Users authenticate via Replit OAuth, creating sessions stored in PostgreSQL
-2. **List Management**: Users create private or shared lists, organized by family groups
+2. **List Management**: Users create private or shared lists, organized by groups
-3. **Task Operations**: Tasks are created, assigned, and updated with real-time synchronization
+3. **Task Operations**: Tasks are created, assigned, and updated with real-time synchronization and color-coded priority system
-4. **Collaboration**: Family members can share lists and assign tasks to each other
+4. **Collaboration**: Group members can share lists and assign tasks to each other
 5. **Real-time Updates**: WebSocket connections broadcast changes to all connected clients

+## Recent Changes (January 2025)

+- **Groups System**: Renamed "Family Groups" to "Groups" to support any type of collaboration
+- **Priority Visualization**: Replaced text-based priority (low/medium/high) with color-coded dots:
+  - Green dot for low priority
+  - Yellow dot for medium priority
+  - Red dot for high priority
+- **UI Components**: Updated sidebar, task cards, and modals to reflect group terminology
+- **Database Schema**: Updated table names and relationships from family-specific to general groups

 ## External Dependencies